2021 MTV Movie & TV Awards

 The 2021 MTV Movie & TV Awards were an awards presentation held on May 16 and 17, 2021 at the Hollywood Palladium in Los Angeles.
 It was the 29th edition of the MTV Movie & TV Awards, and the fourth to jointly honor movies and television.

-The presentation was held as a two-night event; comedian and actress Leslie Jones hosted the first night, which were dedicated to awards for film and scripted television.
+The presentation was held as a two-night event; comedian and actress Leslie Jones hosted the first night, which was dedicated to awards for film and scripted television.
 Comedian Nikki Glaser hosted the second night, MTV Movie & TV Awards: Unscripted, which were devoted to awards for reality television.

 Winners and nominees

 The full list of nominees was announced on April 19, 2021.
 Best Music Documentary nominees were announced on May 10, 2021, followed by Best Musical Moment on May 11, 2021.
 All winners are listed first, in bold.